Reading time: 2 minutes

 The recently issued IRS guidance provides information essential to implementing the payroll tax deferral program.
 Unfortunately, several issues were not addressed, which has left many wondering if participation is the best option.

-If you have questions about the guidance as outlined above, or any other tax or accounting concern, reach out to your JLK Rosenberger team member or Robert Gabon at 949-860-9893 or click here to contact us.
+If you have questions about the guidance as outlined above, or any other tax or accounting concern, reach out to your JLK Rosenberger team member or Ken Kathcart at 949-860-9893 or click here to contact us.